-Continue to improve the quality of our emissions into the air by developing, deploying and operating Exhaust Gas Cleaning Systems across the fleet capable of reducing sulfur compounds and particulate matter from our ship’s engine exhaust.
+Continue to improve the quality of our emissions into the air by developing, deploying and operating Advanced Air Quality Systems across the fleet capable of reducing sulfur compounds and particulate matter from our ship’s engine exhaust.

-We continue to improve the quality of our emissions into the air by installing and operating Exhaust Gas Cleaning Systems across the fleet.
-These systems significantly reduce sulfur compounds, particulate matter, including black carbon, from our ship’s engine exhaust.
+We continue to improve the quality of our emissions into the air by installing and Advanced Air Quality Systems across the fleet.
+These systems significantly reduce sulfur compounds and particulate matter, including black carbon, from our ship’s engine exhaust.

-- 62% of our fleet is equipped with Exhaust Gas Cleaning Systems.
+- 74% of our fleet is equipped with Advanced Air Quality Systems.

 Cold Ironing Capacity

 Increase cold ironing coverage of our fleetwide capacity in relation to future port capabilities.

-We continue to improve the quality of our emissions into the air by continuing to increase the cold ironing coverage of our fleet wide capacity.
+We continue to improve the quality of our emissions into the air by further increasing the cold ironing coverage of our fleetwide capacity.